-Prior to the beginning of the each semester, students can order their textbooks online at the Bookstore website using a credit card as a form of payment.
+Prior to the beginning of each semester, students can order their textbooks online at the Bookstore website using a credit card as a form of payment.
 These orders can be picked up on Main Campus, delivered to the Whitman Center for pickup or shipped directly to their home.

 The Bookstore will buy back books depending on the requirements for the upcoming semester.
 Typically, the Bookstore will pay 50 percent of the current new book price.
-A used book wholesaler may buy back additional books that have market value during "Book Buy Back," which is held during the last three days of Fall and Winter semesters.
+A used book wholesaler may buy back additional books that have market value during "Book Buy Back," which is held approximately the last week at the end of Fall and Winter semesters.
 Information on upcoming buy backs, including days and times, is available by calling the Bookstore or checking the website: www.monroeccc.edu/bookstore.